 No embarrassment of texting on the sales floor.

-This week it was reported that Nordstrom is exploring going private to not have to answer to Wall Street.
+It was later reported that Nordstrom was exploring going private to not have to answer to Wall Street.
 A New York Times article quoted Christian Buss, a retail analyst from Credit Suisse, “The brand is also known for investing in customer service, as other retailers look to cut costs in unprofitable stores.”

 What was the customer service investment in these two?
 Why were they on the floor?
 So they could look like models while texting on their phones?